 To understand which features are useful, we use two privacy-preserving measurement tools.
 Neither uses cookies, neither fingerprints you, and neither can identify you as an individual:

 localStorage — it contains no identifier and no history, and the only thing reported is the word "new" or "returning"; you can clear it at any time by clearing your browser data.
+The calculator keeps two notes of the same kind for its "New to AI pricing?" explainer: whether you have opened it before, and whether you pressed "Got it" to shrink it.
+Both are yes/no, both stay in your browser, and neither is an identifier.
 If you arrive via a link that carries a campaign label (for example ?from=newsletter), we record that label — it describes the link that was shared, not you.
-We also note a coarse device type — whether the visit was on a desktop, tablet, or phone — worked out from your browser's user-agent as one of three broad buckets; we never store the full user-agent string or anything that identifies your specific device.
+We also note a coarse device type — whether the visit was on a desktop, tablet or phone — worked out from your browser's user-agent as one of three broad buckets; we never store the full user-agent string or anything that identifies your specific device.
 We record the host of the page that referred you (for example google.com, or "direct" if you typed or bookmarked the address) — the hostname only, with any path or query stripped away so nothing personal in a referring link is ever seen, and visits from our own pages are marked simply "internal".
 Within the calculator, we distinguish at a coarse level whether someone moved a slider or switched a control versus typed or pasted their own text into the live counter — as everywhere else, the pasted text itself is never read or sent; only the fact that a paste happened.
+The front page opens with a provider wheel that starts on a random provider; we record which provider the wheel happened to open on (an automatic note about the page, not about you — it lets us check the wheel is being fair) separately from providers you actually chose.
+On the Price Moves page we record which price-move card was scrolled into view, clicked through to the live tool, or shared — identified only by a coarse label of provider, date and tier (for example "anthropic-2026-07-02-pro").
+When you follow a link that leaves our site, we record the destination website's hostname only (for example openai.com) — never the full address, path or query.
+And if a broken link lands on our "page not found" screen, we record the missing page's path (path only, never the query string) so we can fix dead links.
+When you press through from the front-page wheel into the full calculator, we record the content size you had picked (for example "a novel" or "an email") together with the model the wheel was serving at that moment — as a single coarse label (for example novel~openai).
+No word counts, and none of the text you type or paste, are ever part of this.
+For the site tour we record only that a tour started, was completed, or was closed early, tagged as the short "quick" tour or the full "deep dive" (nothing about you, just which of the two flows ran).
 These events are sent to our own endpoint and aggregated using Cloudflare Analytics Engine, where they are retained only for a limited period (around 90 days).The lawful basis for this anonymous measurement is our legitimate interest in understanding and improving the site (Article 6(1)(f) GDPR).
 In our assessment, because it places nothing on your device, uses no cookies, and records no stored or cross-visit identifier, it does not require prior consent under the ePrivacy rules.
 The opt-out is built into the request itself: if your browser sends a Do Not Track or Global Privacy Control signal, the script does not send any of these events — you can confirm this in the page source.
 And because the measurement stores nothing that identifies you, there is no individual record for us to find, change, or switch off separately.

 Like every website, our host — Cloudflare Pages — automatically processes limited technical data (such as your IP address and browser type) in order to deliver pages to you and to protect the site against abuse and attacks.
 We rely on our legitimate interest in running a secure, working website as the lawful basis for this.
 We don't use these logs to build profiles of visitors.